M&S nudges up outlook after strong Christmas - NewsBreak

 M&S nudges up outlook after strong Christmas

-LONDON, Jan 13 (Reuters) - British retailer Marks & Spencer (MKS.L) on Thursday nudged up its profit outlook after it reported a strong Christmas performance, particularly in food, where it outperformed the market.
+LONDON (Reuters) - British retailer Marks & Spencer on Thursday nudged up its profit outlook after it reported a strong Christmas performance, particularly in food, where it outperformed the market.

 M&S, Britain’s most famous stores group which is recovering from a decade of decline, said it now expected full-year profit before tax and adjusted items to be at least 500 million pounds ($686 million) compared to previous guidance of about 500 million pounds.